delveccj/CSC395_Fall24/Assignment2/assignment2.md

 3. **Organize into Milestones**:
    - Add the tickets to two one-week sprints.
 4. **First Week Milestone**:
-   - Ensure the first week ends with a milestone that represents a significant progress checkpoint.
+   - Minimally, ensure the first week ends with a milestone that represents a significant progress checkpoint.
 5. **Final Project Milestone**:
-   - The second week should culminate with the final product ready for review.
+   - Minimally, the second week should culminate with the final product ready for review.

 ### Section: Project Plan